spencerjirehcebrian/dotfiles/VIM.md

 - Combine with Telescope: `<Space>ff` to find file, then `zM` to collapse all functions
 - Great for understanding code structure at a glance
 - Folds automatically work for functions, classes, objects, arrays, and more

+**Harpoon**:
+- Mark your 5 most-edited files in a project for instant access
+- Use numeric marks (`<Space>o1-5`) instead of fuzzy finding for core project files
+- Common pattern: 1=main/index, 2=config, 3=types, 4=tests, 5=utils
+- Perfect for switching between related files during feature development
+- Much faster than Telescope for files you access constantly

+**Markdown Workflow**:
+- Use `<Space>tr` for in-buffer preview while editing
+- Use `<Space>mp` for browser preview when sharing or presenting
+- Both can be used together - in-buffer for quick checks, browser for final review
+- Images render inline automatically in markdown files
+- Great for writing documentation, READMEs, or technical blog posts

+**Rainbow CSV**:
+- Open any `.csv` or `.tsv` file to see automatic column highlighting
+- Each column gets a different color for easy visual separation
+- Navigate with standard Vim motions - colors make it easier to track columns
+- Essential when editing configuration data or analyzing datasets

 ### Learning Resources